How to make your PDF accessible for people with disabilities

 7. Alternative text descriptions for non-text elements

 All video content should include transcripts so that people with visual and hearing impairments can understand what is happening in your video.
-Transcripts should include the dialogue, identify who is speaking and describe all non-speech information that is communicated through sound (like sound effects).
+Transcripts should include the dialogue, identify who is speaking, and describe all non-speech information that is communicated through sound (like sound effects).

 How can I improve the accessibility of my PDF even more?

 Our suggestions above are the most important aspects that you should consider when creating an accessible PDF file.
-You can find even more detailed information about how to improve the accessibility of your PDF files by visiting our accessibility blog post or by reviewing our Voluntary Product Assessment, which outlines and elaborates each of the WCAG 2.1 requirements.
+You can find even more detailed information about how to improve the accessibility of your PDF files by visiting our accessibility blog post or by reviewing our Voluntary Product Assessment, which outlines and elaborates on each of the WCAG 2.2 requirements.

 Accessibility checker